pierceboggan/interview-feedback-analyzer/README.md

 ### 🛠️ Technology Stack

+**You're welcome to use any tools you prefer** - it doesn't have to be VS Code and Copilot!
+Feel free to use your own machine and development environment if you'd prefer.

+However, if you'd like to use the provided setup, we have this repository with starter code and a Codespace that includes a Copilot account for your convenience.

 You have full freedom to choose your tech stack, but we've provided a **Next.js starter project** in this repository with a pre-configured development environment if you'd like to use it.

 **Suggested Stack (Optional):**